Nutlope/turboseek/README.md

   An open source AI search engine.
 Powered by Together.ai.
 </p>

+> If you want to learn how to build this, check out [**the tutorial**](https://docs.together.ai/docs/ai-search-engine)!

 ## Tech stack

 - Next.js app router with Tailwind
 - Together AI for LLM inference
-- Mixtral 8x7B & Llama-3 for the LLMs
+- Llama 3.1 8B and 70B for the LLMs
-- Bing for the search API
+- Bing / Serper API for the search API
 - Helicone for observability
 - Plausible for website analytics